ivolucien/log-hindsight/README.md

 ### Planned for v0.1.0
 - Wrapper support for console logger
-- Support logger singletons for the local process, by category or unique ID
+- Support logger singletons for the local process, unique per a set of static values, like a session ID
-- Manage logger singleton quantity and lifespan
+- Manage logger singleton quantity and lifespan, using an LRU cache with a max instance count and age
 - Buffer log lines that fall below the current log level, limited by max count and age
 - Write historical lines from a logger based on a dynamically specified log level